x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 - `SyncMailPublicFolders.strings.psd1`: This is a support file used by the preceding synchronization script and should be copied to the same location as the preceding script.

 > [!NOTE]
-> The `Sync-MailPublicFolders.ps1` does not support modern authentication and works only with basic authentication.
-You must use an EXO account that supports basic authentication.
+> `Sync-MailPublicFolders.ps1` does not support modern authentication and works only with basic authentication.
+You must use an Exchange Online account that supports basic authentication.

 When you complete this procedure, your on-premises and Microsoft 365 or Office 365 users will be able to access the same on-premises public folder infrastructure.